Eviction Early Resolution Program Resources for Courts | State of Illinois Office of the Illinois Courts

 - For the full Supreme Court order, click here.

 - Rental assistance programs are now accepting applications.
 Tenants and landlords may apply for grants of up to $25,000 for missed rent payments and utilities and three months of future payments.
-IMPORTANT: None of these rental assistance programs require the filing of an eviction case.
+IMPORTANT: None of the below rental assistance programs require the filing of an eviction case.

 How to refer tenants to legal aid, mediation, and other resources